Walking hand weights are great tools to build muscle in your arms, shoulders and core while exercising.

 A visit to a sporting goods store will allow you to try out a few different types and sizes.
 Here are a few I recommend that are highly rated and reasonably priced:

-Tone Fitness Walking Dumbbells with Handles have comfortable straps that you can adjust for a perfect fit.
-They also have a reflective strip to help keep you safe in low light situations.
+Gaiam Walking Weights with Handles have comfortable straps that you can adjust for a perfect fit.
+They are filled with sand so they will mold to your hand.

 These weighted balls will fit nicely into your gently cupped hand, allowing you to keep your hands naturally flexed, not tightly gripped.